 And today, GungHo shares (ticker: 3765) jumped limit-up by 300,000 yen to 1,342,000 yen (+28.8%) in just a few minutes of trading, until the stock was bid-only.

 As a consequence, the company’s market cap now reached 1.54 trillion yen, which translates to US$15.1 billion.
-With this number, GungHo topped Nintendo’s market cap of US$1.53 trillion yen (or US$15.0 billion).
+With this number, GungHo topped the market cap of US$1.53 trillion yen (or US$15.0 billion) Nintendo (7974) holds.

 The US$15.1 billion market cap is also higher than that of Nikon, Fujitsu, Isuzu, Sanyo, All Nippon Airways, Sharp, or Mitsubishi Motors.